 What issues or themes would you like to discuss with partners at the next IQ-Net conference (e.g. during workshops) or have covered in future papers or Coffee Break Workshops?

-To be added.
+FRO could be a possible topic for future Coffee Break Workshops.